cronvel/spellcast/doc/story.md

 The *roles* tag is used when the *gosub* tag is inside a [*split* tag](#ref.multiplayer.split) (used in multiplayer books).

 Its content is an array of *role ID*: the role list that will go to the *sub-scene*.

+<a name="ref.scenario.gosub.alt"></a>
+### [alt]

+* types: parameter
+* attribute style: none
+* content type: none or boolean (default to true)

+The *alt* tag is used to indicate to the client that the sub-scene and all its descendant should be rendered inside the *alternate buffer*.

+If the client supports it, the *alternate buffer* behaves like a separated buffer without history.
+When the sub-scene returns, the *alt buffer* is cleared and turned off, and the *main buffer* becomes active again in the same state it was before entering the *alternate buffer*.
+Usually, capable clients should display the *alternate buffer* aside the *main buffer*.

+E.g.: the *alternate buffer* can be used for things like inventory, or menus that are not directly related to the story-telling.